 The Weather in Iceland in January

-Iceland's weather in January can be notoriously fickle.
-January is a reasonably wet month, and there's an average of 3.5 inches (88 millimeters) of precipitation.
-You'll likely experience rain, snow, hail, wind, and even some sun during your January stay in Iceland.
+January is also a reasonably wet month, with an average of 3.5 inches (88 millimeters) of precipitation.
+You may experience a mix of rain, snow, hail, wind, and occasional sunshine during your trip.

 What to Pack for Iceland in January